The iO is the best looking and performing Oral-B toothbrush I have ever used. And as you would expect, it cleans the teeth really well.

 This percentage is set to 10% increments.
 It does the job, but it won’t tell you it is 36% full for example.
-You get no extra data in the app either.
+The Oral-B app does report the exact percentage.

 There is no way to get battery status in the settings menu of the handle either which is a shame.

 When the battery power is at 10% the battery icon turns red and the light ring pulses red.
 When the battery power is basically at 0% the light ring pulses red more frequently.